 “To Travel Is To Live” – Hans Christian Anderson

-At the beginning of December, we visited Denmark’s idyllic city Copenhagen.
-Any city in Europe will get you in the Christmas spirit at this time of year but Copenhagen was particularly magical.
-We were instantly surrounded by tasteful Christmas lights, multiple Christmas markets and even managed to get well acquainted with the Danish concept of ‘hygge’ (to be cosy in both body and soul).
+The beginning of December is the ideal time to visit Denmark’s idyllic city Copenhagen.
+Any city in Europe will get you in the Christmas spirit at this time of year but Copenhagen is particularly magical.
+Enjoy being surrounded by tasteful Christmas lights, multiple Christmas markets and get well acquainted with the Danish concept of ‘hygge’ (to be cosy in both body and soul).

 Copenhagen has an incredible pace of life.
-Despite being a city, people appear relaxed and we felt none of the hustle and bustle usually experienced in city destinations.
+Despite being a city, people appear relaxed and you will feel none of the hustle and bustle usually experienced in city destinations.
 We immediately felt the calm atmosphere take hold of us and could quite well understand how Danes achieve being one of the happiest nations on earth.

 For any trip to Copenhagen, Tivoli Gardens is a must do venture, but choose December dates if you really want the festive experience.
 This fairytale land from 1843 of theme park rides, shops and restaurants transforms into one of the most incredible Christmas wonderlands you will ever experience.
 Sit back with a large Gløgg (Danish Mulled Wine) under an outdoor heater, wrapped in a warm blanket and soak up the magical atmosphere.
 Tivoli is the 2nd oldest theme park in the world and despite its additions since then, it has held on to its original charm.